 Unless you have been living under a rock, you’ve probably heard about the veterinarian and veterinary nurse/tech shortage.

-According to the Society of Practicing Veterinary Surgeons (SPVS), 52.3% of veterinary businesses have experienced a shortage of veterinary surgeons; despite an increase in graduates in this area.
-Alongside this, the veterinary profession has seen a rise in vets leaving the industry, with around 9.5% citing that they planned to jump ship soon.
+According to the Society of Practicing Veterinary Surgeons (SPVS), 52.3% of veterinary businesses are short of veterinary surgeons, despite there being a high number of graduates.
+The veterinary profession has also seen a rise in vets leaving the industry entirely, with around 9.5% citing that they planned to jump ship soon1.

 At the crux of it all is staff retention.
-Veterinary medicine is seriously struggling with holding on to recruits- exacerbating an already tumultuous economic climate.
+Veterinary medicine is seriously struggling with holding on to recruits- exacerbating an already tumultuous economic climate2.

 But why are practices struggling to retain their staff- and what can they do about it?